rickellis/Arch-Linux-Install-Guide/README.md

 	/dev/sd*

-But on my Dell XPS the actual node might be called:
+But on my Dell XPS, since it uses PCIe storage, an actual node would be called:

 	/dev/nvme0n1p1